Asynchronous Video Interviews change Flexible Shift Hiring

 Why Shift Hiring Needs A Different Approach

-Key Benefits For Flexible Hiring
+Key Benefits of Flexible Hiring

 How Asynchronous Video Interviews Fit Into A Virtual Hiring Process

-• Advertise the role with clear shift details and expectations.
+• Advertise shift roles with clear expectations.

 "We cut time to first hire by more than half after replacing phone screens with asynchronous video interviews.
 Hiring managers could review twice as many candidates per hour and candidates liked the flexibility."